zxnlingling/vggt/README.md

 ```

 ## Updates
+- [May 3, 2025] Evaluation code for reproducing our camera pose estimation results on Co3D is now available in the [evaluation](https://github.com/facebookresearch/vggt/tree/evaluation) branch.
+VGGT+BA implementation is coming.

 - [Apr 13, 2025] Training code is being gradually cleaned and uploaded to the [training](https://github.com/facebookresearch/vggt/tree/training) branch.
 It will be merged into the main branch once finalized.

 ## Overview